Yamamoto0773/miditone-server/README.md

 bundle exec rails s -b 0.0.0.0
 ```
 10. Terminate Web Server
-please type `ctrl-c` on your terminal where running application.
+please type `ctrl-c` on your terminal where application is running.

 ## API Routes